roman-milk/roman-milk.github.io/the-last-boy-scout.md

  ============

  Long prelude, I know, but trust me, things get interesting in the next chapter.
 Thanks for reading, and as always, please vote if you enjoyed the story.
-Report_Story #1